AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_ios.md

 3. **Publish and subscribe to audio and video in the channel**

    After joining a channel, both hosts can publish video and audio stream to the channel and subscribe to each other.

 ## Prerequisites

 - Xcode 9.0 or later.
 - Two iOS devices running iOS 8.0 or later
 - A computer that can access the Internet.
-Ensure that no firewall is deployed in your network environment, otherwise the project will fail.
+Ensure that no firewall is deployed in your network environment, otherwise the project fails.
 - A valid [Agora account](https://docs.agora.io/en/Agora%20Platform/sign_in_and_sign_up) and an Agora project, please refer to [Start using the Agora platform](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All%20Platforms) and get the following information from Agora Console:
   - The App ID: A randomly generated string provided by Agora for identifying your app.
   - A temporary token: A token is the credential that authenticates a user when your app client joins a channel.
 A temporary token is valid for 24 hours.
   - The channel name: A string that identifies the channel.
 - Apple developer account.

 ## Project setup